jalalakbar47/Fire-alert-system/README.md

 ---

-License
+## License

-This project is shared for educational and hobbyist use.
+This project is shared for educational and hobbyist use only.
 Please attribute Circuit Digest when using or adapting.
+No commercial use allowed without permission.